 - a children’s worker background outside of school or education

 - an individual already trained or qualified via other eQe Wilderness Therapeutic Training and you want to do more

 So, within your current discipline I’m betting you’re thinking something along the lines of…

 You are looking to expand your practice and your mind.
-You know it’s great being outdoors in the wild, and you know first-hand the tangible impact on how it makes you “feel” being in the wild versus an office block, and how great your groups of children are out there.
-But you’re now seeing the limits in terms of impact and wellbeing, of what you have been taught, and need to do more.
+You know it’s great being outdoors in the wild, and you know first-hand the tangible impact on how it makes you “feel” being in the wild versus an office block, and how great your groups are out there.
+But you’re now seeing the limits in terms of impact and wellbeing, perhaps of what you have been taught, and need to do more.

 You want to expand your personal Outdoor Practitioner bubble to incorporate some form of explicit and genuine therapeutic understanding and application, and learn how to actually engineer a lasting positive impact on personal development, mental health and wellbeing using the great outdoors.

 You feel the need to be properly informed of what is actually out there that can truly help you exploit the outdoors with your children, and in what different ways, beyond what every other school might be subscribing to just because everyone else is doing “it” and that particular bandwagon is rolling.